 I made measurements on the third tower and constructed a temporary ATU with parts on hand to get the station back on the air.
 They are now running 1 KW day, 38 watts night, as per their CP.
 I will be going back up to finish the job once the brush has been removed from around the existing tower and the ATU building has been repaired.
 The coverage with 1 KW is not bad, actually:

 It does not look like much, however, that is about $5,500.00 worth of damage.
 What you don’t see is the mashed oil cooler and radiator.
 This happened on my way from one place to another during the early morning hours.
 I was traveling at about 55 MPH when a deer bolted from the woods and entered the roadway from the right.
-I did not have time to break.
+I did not have time to a break.

-A momentary lapse of attention causes loss of $80.00.
+A momentary lapse of attention causes a loss of $80.00.
 I think I was adjusting the defroster as I was driving down the road when suddenly, I felt the car tilt over to an alarming degree.
 You can see the tow truck getting ready to pull it out.
 Fortunately, there was no damage to the vehicle.

 This is on the access road to one of our transmitter sites.
 The station has a legal right of way through this property, however, the neighbor seems to object.
 I spoke with him and showed him a copy of our deed, he has since changed plans.